How it works

 Listen all, or pick a number.

 The recipient can dial the play-all extension and hear every voice in the order they arrived — a small pocket history.
 Or pick any extension to replay just one.
-They keep the card; the line stays open as long as they want it to.

 Free to start · No account needed for contributors